-Once the Panel has considered the manager's and employee's cases, and all other relevant information, it will adjourn to decide.
+Once the Panel has considered the manager's and employee's cases, and all other relevant information, it will adjourn to make a decision.

 The decision of the Panel will be confirmed to the employee in writing within 5 working days.
 The letter should clearly set out: